ekivolowitz/LIS351Projects/Final/README.md

 docker build -t flaskapp .
 docker run -it -p 0.0.0.0:5000:5000 flaskapp
 ```
+## Helpful Information
+I suggest looking at `0x8f215bf78d61d45b0d2055dcd60e7c37651ce0ab` for an account address and then following links to get other search fields.
+Once you have the fields, you can then search them in the search dropdown menu.

+Here is the schema fetched from the sqlite3 database:
+![schema][schema.PNG]
 ## Accessing
 Navigate to your favorite web browser and open `localhost:5000`.